 - Comes with a mounting hook so that you can hang it when it is not in use.
 It will also ensure it cools down safely after use.

 - Easy to use since at times you might have to use it one-handed.
 It should also be easy to pump.

 The Honestbee Domed Top Bee Smoker has a huge capacity.
 It is 11 inches high and has a barrel height and diameter of 7 and 4 inches respectively.
 This is ideal for accomplishing most jobs without the need to refuel the smoker.
-Furthermore, the smoker comes with a bee brush that has a sturdy wooden handle and soft bristles that help push aside the bees without harming them.
+It must be mentioned that this package comes as part of a beekeeping starter kit.
+Included also in the kit is bee brush that has a sturdy wooden handle and soft bristles that help push aside the bees without harming them.
 Available also with the package is a 10 inch standard beehive tool for lifting the frames from the hive.
 Given all the benefits that come with this bee smoker, it is a sure quality for money.
 This is a must have for every beekeeper.Check Price

 9. HLPB Stainless Steel Bee Smoker